thierrygosselin/stackr/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/stackr)](http://cran.r-project.org/package=stackr)
 [![DOI](https://zenodo.org/badge/14548/thierrygosselin/stackr.svg)](https://zenodo.org/badge/latestdoi/14548/thierrygosselin/stackr)

+The goal of **stackr** is to make GBS/RADseq data easy to analyse inside the R environment.

-This is the development page of the **stackr**, an R package who's goal is to make GBS/RAD data easy to analyse inside R.
+This is the development page of the **stackr**, if you want to help, see [contributions section](https://github.com/thierrygosselin/stackr#contributions)

 ## Use stackr to: